eq19/feed/_drafts/exponentiation_zone.md

 [![Standard_Model_of_Elementary_Particles](https://user-images.githubusercontent.com/36441664/274339509-913c39a3-9fdf-4a02-91da-7bc7b746db27.png)](https://www.eq19.com/multiplication/#elementary-structure)

+It has zero spin, even (positive) parity, no electric charge, and no colour charge, and it couples to (interacts with) mass.

+## God Particle

 In the Standard Model, the Higgs boson is a massive scalar boson whose mass must be found experimentally.
 It is the only particle that remains massive even at high energies.